TO BE PUBLISHED November 2024

 We are pleased to be able to include a keynote session with Professor Tim Lang, Emeritus Professor, Food Policy, City St George’s, University of London.
 Further senior participants are being approached, including in government and regulatory bodies.

 All delegates will be able to contribute to the output of the conference, which will be shared with parliamentary, ministerial, departmental and regulatory offices.
 This includes the full proceedings and additional articles submitted by delegates.
-Those due to attend include parliamentary pass-holders from the House of Commons and officials from Defra; DESNZ; DAERA, NI; DBT; CCC; FSA; FSS; HSE; DfE; DHSC; The Scottish Government; and the Welsh Government.
+Those due to attend include parliamentary pass-holders from both Houses of Parliament and officials from Defra; DESNZ; DAERA, NI; DHSC; DBT; CCC; FSA; FSS; HSE; DfE; The Scottish Government; and the Welsh Government.